FS5000 DCU DEVELOPMENT

 May 2012

-I purchased three Casio BOSS organiser so that I can use the QWERTY keyboard.
+I purchased a Casio BOSS organiser so that I can use the QWERTY keyboard.

 Determined that the keyboard matrix is 7x12 lines (5x12 needed for PCB).